readium/readium-shared-js/README.md

 **Initial setup:**

-* `git submodule update --init --recursive` to ensure that the readium-cfi-js dependency is initialised
+* `git submodule update --init --recursive` to ensure that the readium-shared-js chain of dependencies is initialised (readium-cfi-js)
 * `npm run prepare` (to perform required preliminary tasks, like patching code before building)

 Note that the above command executes the following: